GalTayeb12/RealEyes/README.md

 ---

+---

 ## License

-This project is released under the MIT License.
+This project is released under the **RealEyes License**.

+The repository is publicly available for educational, academic, research, and portfolio evaluation purposes only.

+Commercial use, redistribution, and reuse of substantial portions of the source code are prohibited without prior written permission from the authors.

-See the `LICENSE` file for more information.
+See the `LICENSE` file for full details.